jecxjo/rest-client.vim/README.md

 Move your cursor to an API (between the `###` lines) and run `:RestClient`.
 If the output is JSON and you want it cleaned run `:RestClientJSON`.

-### Environment
+### Local and Environment Variables

-Currently the plugin only supports variables via the environment file `httt-client.env.json`.
+The plugin supports variables via the environment file `http-client.env.json`.
 The format is as follows:

 ```json
 {